 For many kitchens, the double-bevelled edge is a simple addition to your worktop edge profile.
 Many in-frame kitchens follow this style, as the recessed central panels have an echoing edge similar to the double bevel.

-Table + Ogee
+Ogee + Ogee Edge

 Double Pencil